 - I also took activated charcoal.
 Don’t take this with the antihistamine as it will cancel it out.
 But activated charcoal helps get rid of poisons in the body.
 I’m not sure who well it worked but it made me feel better!
 It’s also great for a hangover apparently.

-How to avoid getting stung by a scorpion
+How to avoid getting a scorpion sting in Guatemala

 - Always check your bed, shoes, and clothes.
 Just give them a quick shake out.